 "[When I got Manhattan,] I thought, 'Well, this is a one-off; they’ll never ask me [to do another movie] again.'
 I was fine with that.
 I was happy in the theater.
 And in the theater, I had lots of gay friends and my longtime collaborator Roy Helland is gay.
 I’ve grown up with gay people and been in love with gay people."

 - Meryl Streep, PrideSource

 Birthplace: Summit, New Jersey, United States of America

 Also Rankedsee more on Meryl Streep

 "It was certainly a surreal moment the first time I had to kiss Jake [Gyllenhaal], but once that was done, I quickly realized that it didn't make me want to run out and do it again.
-And you think, OK, what's the next shot?
+And you think, 'Okay, what's the next shot?'
 Those scenes were just a small part of the package."

 - Heath Ledger, The Guardian

 #83 on The Coolest Actors Eversee more on Heath Ledger